 Dating Sim vs Visual Novel: How the Formats Actually Differ

 Dating sims and visual novels overlap, but they are not identical.
-Dating sims emphasize stat management and scheduling systems, while visual novels emphasize scene-based narrative and branching story routes.
+Dating sims emphasize stat management and scheduling systems, while visual novels emphasize scene-based narrative and branching storylines.

 Read, Then Play